Skip to main content

 It also holds promise to enable cost-effective automation solutions well outside of white light inspection, like cleaning, thermal spray, and blending operations.
 “As cool as the inspection robots are, the digitized inspection results at piece-part level are equally important,” says Hootman.
 “My ability to have high-quality, consistent, repeatable mapping of the inspection results on a specific part is the magic.
 It’s the enabler to simplify the programming and logic for all sorts of post-inspection automation opportunities that we could leverage in the future.”

-Of course, it’s worth nothing that none of this means an absolute total automation of aircraft part inspection, which will always remain too crucial to turn over to machines, even intelligent ones.
+Of course, it’s worth noting that none of this means an absolute total automation of aircraft part inspection, which will always remain too crucial to turn over to machines, even intelligent ones.
 “We’re not trying to replace humans with this technology,” Blazek says.
 “We want to replicate them.
 If we can automate some of the ‘easier’ repeatable, predictable aspects of this job, it frees our inspectors to focus on the technical issues that truly need our attention.”

 Related Posts